Jarred-Sumner/react-native-media-clipboard/README.md

 }
 ```

-<small>This makes sure that the clipboard is in sync if the application went into the background.</small>
+<sup>This makes sure that the clipboard is in sync if the application went into the background.</sup>

 ##### Swift bridging header